-Community engagement and smallholders as pillars for Southeast Asian forest investment and regional wood supplies
+Community engagement and smallholders as pillars for Southeast Asian forest investment and regional wood supplies business in the region.
+Examples were offered from China, India, Vietnam and Thailand and suggestions provided for future ITTO engagement.

 Global demand for wood is increasing and fast-growing plantations will remain the major source of industrial round wood.
 Land for extensive plantations is limited in SE Asia and access to land is a major challenge for plantation expansion in the region: communities and households have land and smallholders have emerged as a vital source of wood and wood fiber.